unity3d-jp/Project_TCC/README.md

 https://unity-chan.com/contents/guideline_en/

 * Some sound effects data that contains in this project is made by GameSynth.
-The official GameSynth' URL is below: http://tsugi-studio.com/web/jp/products-gamesynth.html
+The official GameSynth URL is below: http://tsugi-studio.com/web/jp/products-gamesynth.html

-* This project contains the font "source-han-sans".
+* This project contains the font 'Source Han Sans' font.
 This font is licensed by Adobe and SIL OPEN FONT LICENSE v.1.1 https://github.com/adobe-fonts/source-han-sans?tab=License-1-ov-file#License-1-ov-file